ishaanam/wallet-fingerprinting/fingerprinting.md

 ## A (somewhat) Comprehensive List of Wallet Fingerprints

+The following is a list of potential wallet fingerprints.
+It is important to note that this list does not take into account the feasability of actually detecting this fingerprint with a non-trivial accuracy rate.

 - Change position in vout
     - the change could be identified by using some of [these](https://en.bitcoin.it/wiki/Privacy#Change_address_detection) heuristics.
 - Change type